 Response No. 2: The following procedures will be used.
 Within each scheduling cycle, the confirmed nominations for pooling accounts within that pooling area will be ranked from the pooling account most out of balance to the pooling account least out of balance.
 The pooling accounts will be balanced using the shippers’ priority ranks.
 After each iteration, the pooling accounts will be re-ordered from most out of balance to least out of balance and the process repeated until all pooling accounts are in balance.

-If a constraint were to occur within a pooling area because of a facility outage or force majeure event, or because more shippers nominated volumes from a specific receipt point in the pooling area than the receipt point had capacity to handle, then the pooling accounts within that pooling area would be reduced pro rata based on confirmed nominations to accommodate the constraint.
+If a constraint were to occur 1) with respect to transferring quantities out of a pooling area because of a facility outage or force majeure event, then the pooling accounts within that pooling area would be reduced pro rata based on confirmed nominations until there was no longer a constraint with respect to transferring quantities out of the pool.
+If a constraint were to occur because more shippers nominated volumes from a specific receipt point in the pooling area than the receipt point had capacity to handle, then the confirmed nominations of the shipper(s) who had designated the subject receipt point as a primary receipt point would be allocated their confirmed quantities (up to the capacity of the pool) poolers and the remaining confirmed nominations would be reduced pro rata until there was no longer a constraint with respect to the specific receipt location.

 If not, please provide a revised answer as discussed at the conference, particularly with respect to distinguishing between eliminating constraints (by reducing across pooling accounts) when the constraint is a “total out of the pool” constraint, and eliminating constraints which are specific to a receipt location providing supplies to the pool.